-The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed under Section 149 (7)of the Companies Act 2013 & Rules thereof including amendments thereunder andRegulation 16(1)(b) & 25(8) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.
+The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed under Section 149 (7)of the Companies Act 2013 & Rules thereof including amendments thereunder andRegulation 16(1)(b) & 25(8) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 including amendments thereunder.

 e) Board Evaluation

-In continuation of the process laid down in the previous year members of the Boardcarried out a formal review for evaluating the performance and effectiveness of the Board Committees of the Board and ofthe individual directors including the Chairman of the Board.
+The Board of Directors carried out a formal review for the Financial Year 2019-20 forevaluating the performance and effectiveness of the Board Committees of the Board and ofthe individual directors including the Chairman of the Board.

 Using appropriate criteria the performance of the various Committees was separatelyevaluated by the Board.